nguyentruongky/search-api/README.md

 ### Framework
 This article is written with Express.
 What if someday we need to change to Koa or Sail, we have to change Express from hundreds of files.

-I added `./src/Framework` as a bridge of Express.
+I added `./src/Framework` as a bridge to Express.
 So we removed the dependency on Express in the code.

 Remember to update `tsconfig.json` with
 ```
 "compilerOptions": {
   "baseUrl": "./src",
   ...
 }
 ```